Find the perfect spots to see the vibrant fall colors of Virginia's Blue Ridge Mountains.

 College football is one of our favorite fall traditions in Virginia’s Blue Ridge!
 Whether you’re watching the Virginia Tech Hokies in action at Lane Stadium in Blacksburg, or making your way to Ferrum College to see the Panthers, a Blue Ridge Gameday is always a fun experience.

 Nothing says “fall” like a visit to a farm in the heart of the Blue Ridge Mountains.
-Jeter Farm and Layman Family Farms are two local spots that offer a variety of family fun.
+Jeter Farm in Botetourt County is the perfect spot for family fun.
 Get ready for pumpkin picking, racing through a corn maze, hay rides, and making special memories.

 The charming Main Street of Downtown Salem is the setting for Olde Salem Days, one of Virginia’s biggest arts & craft festivals.
 Started in 1982, the festival features a variety of original, handmade, one-of-a-kind items from local artists, jewelers, craftsmen and more.
 The festival also includes classic cars, delicious food, and live music.